Wesley College, Melbourne: History

 In April 2016, a fire at the Glen Waverley campus destroyed ten years 5 and 6 classrooms.

 Headmasters and principals

 Crest and motto

 The Wesley College crest, designed by Frank Goldstraw, later headmaster from 1893 to 1895, first appeared in 1877.
-It acknowledges the Southern Cross in the cross quarters of the shield and visualises the colleges motto.
+It acknowledges the Southern Cross in the cross quarters of the shield and visualises the college's motto.
 The lion passant, or standing, in the first quarter symbolises courage, vigilance and readiness to act in the daring pursuit of wisdom; the books in the second and third quarters symbolise the wisdom to be gained from learning; and the lamp in the fourth quarter symbolises the light of wisdom.

 The Wesley College motto, Sapere Aude, appeared in the first College Prospectus of 1866.
 The words occur in the Epistles of Horace (I.ii.40): ‘Dimidium facti, qui coepit, habet.
 Sapere aude: Incipe’ or translated to ‘Well begun is half done.
 Dare to be Wise: make a beginning.